staticfloat/PartialP.jl/docs/src/adjoints.md

 (3, 2)
 ```

-Zygote provides both `hook` and `@showgrad` so you don't have to write these yourself.
+PartialP provides both `hook` and `@showgrad` so you don't have to write these yourself.

 ### Checkpointing